broadinstitute/depmap-crispr-vs-rnai/README.md

 * Organization of R and Python scripts into Snakefiles
     * [Snakemake](https://snakemake.readthedocs.io/) is a workflow language to orchestrate a series of tasks (rules) where each task has defined inputs, outputs, and a shell command to execute (indicates the script being run).
-    * Each Snakefile (designated by the ‘.snake’ suffix) corresponds to a section of related results
+    * Each Snakefile (designated by the ‘.snake’ suffix) corresponds to a section of related results and can be found in the root directory of this code repository
         * Supplemental Fig. 1, 2: Screen quality comparisons across reagent-level and processed CERES or DEMETER2 gene effects for all large genetic perturbation datasets
             * selecting_datasets.snake
         * Supplemental Fig. 3, 4, Supplemental Table 1: Defining a high-confidence dependency set